cyn1x/speech-synthesis-wrapper/README.md

 Speech Synthesis Wrapper processes text-to-speech requests by providing a preview of the generated audio and allowing the user to download the corresponding audio file.

+Check out the video demonstration on [YouTube](https://youtu.be/8iazTAqAHRY) to see it in action.

 ## Requirements

 - [npm](https://www.npmjs.com/)